Blackened Cream Sauce Salmon Recipe (Restaurant-Quality in 45 Minutes)

 Blackened Salmon with Cajun Cream Sauce Recipe by Mr. Make It Happen

 Cook 60–90 seconds per side to form a golden crust.
-Add 2–3 tbsp butter and thyme, basting the salmon.
+Add 2–3 tablespoon butter and thyme, basting the salmon.
 Add half a lemon to the pan to infuse flavor.

 Blackened Salmon with Cajun Cream Sauce Recipe by Mr. Make It Happen